 Have you ever smelled your dog’s paws and noticed a certain aroma?
-Some people say it smells like Fritos.
-Others describe it as a corn chip smell.
-Then, there’s my fiancé who says our Chihuahua’s paws smell like cheesy popcorn.
+Some people say it smells like Fritos / corn chips.
+Then, there’s my husband who says our Chihuahua’s paws smell like cheesy popcorn.
 However you describe it, you likely know the exact smell I’m referring to.

 Whether you find the aroma comforting or disgusting, you may have wondered what causes it.
 Well, to put it simply, that smell is bacteria.

 There are many types of bacteria living on your dog’s paws.
 But don’t worry – this is totally normal and is the case for even the cleanest dog.
 You see, unlike us humans, dogs sweat through glands located in their paw pads.
 That sweat becomes trapped in the hair on your dog’s feet.
 The combination of moisture and little-to-no air circulation in the toe folds of your dog’s paws creates a perfect environment for bacteria to thrive and grow.

 While there are many different types, the particular bacteria that reportedly produces that famous yeast-like smell is called either Pseudomonas or Proteus.

 What You Can Do To Lesson The Stench

 While a faint Frito smell is pretty normal, if you aren’t a fan then there are a couple of things you can do to reduce the scent.